-At least 22 graduates or former students of the UA School of Journalism have received, shared or contributed to a Pulitzer Prize as part of a newspaper's staff.
+Graduates or former students of the School of Journalism who have received, shared or contributed to a Pulitzer Prize as part of a newspaper's staff:

 Rob Alcaraz ('12, 13 M.A.)